 From 1 June, private renters moving home will no longer have to pay fees to start a new tenancy in England.
 Agents will only be able to ask for rent, and refundable holding and security deposits (capped at 1 week’s rent and 5 weeks’ rent respectively).
-The only exemptions are fees to cover the cost of lost keys or late rent payments, changing the name on a tenancy or ending a tenancy early.
+The only exemptions are fees to cover the cost of lost keys, late rent payments, changing the name on a tenancy or ending a tenancy early.

 For another 12 months, tenants on existing contracts will still be liable for fees written into those contracts, such as renewal or check out fees.

 Our volunteer research project www.lettingfees.co.uk gathered fees data on more than 1000 agents around the country and found that the typical two-person household is charged £404 on average in up front, non-refundable fees.
 The average to renew a tenancy is £117 and to leave a property the average check out fee is £121.

 The 2014-15 English Housing Survey 40% of tenants paid letting agent fees – and the latest survey recorded 4.692m private renter households, 1 in 4 of which moved in the past year.